whichtom/alphanum-classify/README.md

 # Alphanumeric character classification

 The goal is to develop a system capable of recognition of alphanumeric characters on ground targets, classify, locate with lat/lon, and downlink to a GCS from a UAS.
+As such, the alphanumeric characters can be any orientation, and the data is somewhat representitive of this.

-For now this is just character classification.
+For now this is just character classification of alphanumeric characters in multiple orientations.

 ## Results